-In its financial reports, Siemens presents, on a worldwide basis and for each Sector and Cross-Sector Business, the percentage change from period to period in Revenue and new orders as adjusted for currency translation effects and portfolio effects, i.e., the effects of acquisitions and dispositions.
+In its financial reports.
+Siemens presents, on a worldwide basis and for each Sector and Cross-Sector Business, the percentage change from period to period in Revenue and new orders as adjusted for currency translation effects and portfolio effects, i.e., the effects of acquisitions and dispositions.
 The adjusted percentage changes are called adjusted or organic rates of growth.
 The IFRS financial measure most directly comparable to adjusted or organic growth rate of Revenue is the unadjusted growth rate calculated based on the actual Revenue figures presented in the Consolidated Income Statement.
-There is no comparable IFRS financial measure for the adjusted or organic growth rate of Revenue and new orders because, as discussed above, new orders is itself not an IFRS financial measure.
-Siemens believes that the presentation of an adjusted or organic growth rate of Revenue and new orders provides useful information to investors because a meaningful analysis of trends in Revenue and new orders from one period to the next requires an understanding of the developments in the operational business.
-For this reason, Siemens believes that investors' ability to assess Siemens' overall performance may be improved by disclosure of this information.
+There is no comparable IFRS financial measure for the adjusted or organic growth rate of new orders because, as discussed above, new orders is itself not an IFRS financial measure.
+Siemens believes that the presentation of an adjusted or organic growth rate of Revenue and new orders provides useful information to investors because a meaningful analysis of trends in Revenue and new orders from one period to the next requires an understanding of the developments in the operational business net of the impact of currency translation and portfolio effects.
+Siemens management considers adjusted or organic rates of growth in its management of Siemens' business.
+For this reason.
+Siemens believes that investors' ability to assess Siemens' overall performance may be improved by disclosure of this information.